I Don’t Eat Anything White

 You deserve a relationship with food that isn’t full of landmines.

-Even in the context of chronic condition management, there is room for:
+Even in the context of chronic condition management, there is room for white rice, bread, potatoes, pasta and yes even sugar.

 Because nutrition is not defined by one color or one component of a food.